 1. Black Sequin Starlet Gown or Evanese Black Evening Gown.
 The Starlet gown is available up to size 14-16; the Evanese gown runs from 1X to 4X.
 Either would work well for Mae West.
 The Starlet gown comes with the gloves; if you want to wear gloves with the Evanese gown, try these elbow-length black evening gloves.

 2. Wide-brim black straw hat.
 They call this the “Southern Belle” hat, and it’s 22 inches wide.
 Wrap a feather boa around the crown for instant decoration.

 3. Red feather boa.
 Decorate your hat with it or wrap it around your shoulders—or get two and do both.

 4. Long blonde ringlets wig.
 This is the kind of hair you need to pull off the Mae West look.
 Blonde, crimped, and long.

 5. Red rhinestone necklace and earring set.
 Rubies and diamonds!

 6. Nine row rhinestone bracelet.
-This will look especially good over the black gloves that come with the dress.
+This would look especially good over black gloves.